Position 441

 The correct move is 15/11 13/11:

-This move only allows White to hit and cover their two point with 31, which is just 2 rolls or 5.6% of the time.
+This move also allows White to hit and cover their two point with 31 and 11, which is also 3 rolls.

 This move wins 3.5% more games and 1% more Gammons.
 This may not seem like much, but if you consistently make moves that win even a small percentage of the time more often, you will find yourself winning a lot of games and matches.